 We are often limited at first when starting any new project such as setting up a central line training program.
 The two largest limitations are often the time available to the interns for training and the avaialbity of talented instructors.

-Resources, while often an initial limitation are usually resolved with an investment for startup and small periodic investment for replacement supplies.
+Resources, while often an initial limitation, are usually resolved with an investment for startup and a small periodic investment for replacement supplies.

 Find the instructors

 On the job training aka one’s specialty training